Do you need a glass or solid door wine fridge?

 Glass Door Wine Coolers

-The more aesthetically pleasing option out of the two, glass door wine coolers, provide you with the perfect casing to show off your collection of wine.
-You and any guests will be able to see the labels of the wine without the need to open the compartment itself.
+The more aesthetically pleasing option out of the two, glass door wine coolers, provide you with the perfect housing to show off your wine collection.
+You and any guests will be able to see the labels of the wine without the need to open the door itself.

 At the same time, glass door wine coolers are ideal for those who intend to store their wine bottles on a short-term basis.
-Rather than keeping the bottles to age and mature, you would be consuming them soon after purchase.
+Rather than keeping the bottles to age and mature where a solid door wine fridge may be more suitable.

 Solid door wine coolers maintain a level of humidity that is needed to ensure the corks in ageing bottles of wine do not dry out.
-If this were to happen, air will get into the bottle of wine and affect the quality; not what you want if you have niche and vintage bottles of wine and expensive ones!
+If this were to happen, air will get into the bottle of wine and affect the quality; not what you want if you have expensive and vintage bottles of wine!